AES Dune & Wetland Restoration

 1980’s – Proposal to convert power plant to “Redondo Fun Park” fail

-1998– AES acquires power plant from Edison.
+1998– AES acquires power plant from SCE.
 Units 1-4 inactive, Units 5-8 used by need

 2000-2002 – AES works with City to rezone power plant for high density condos (Heart of the City).
 Defeated by resident referendum petition.